Putin hosts world’s Orthodox leaders at unique gathering

 Alongside Kirill, those present included Patriarch Theodore II of Alexandria, Theophilos III of Jerusalem and Ilia II of Georgia, the Kremlin said.

 Also present were the heads of the Bulgarian, Serbian, Polish and Cypriot Orthodox Churches.
 Together they represented more than 227 million faithful.

 Conspicuously, however, the Istanbul-based Ecumenical Patriarch Bartholomew I did not go to the meeting and was represented by a lower-ranking cleric.

 The Russian Orthodox Church was suppressed under Communism but has staged an astonishing recovery in post-Soviet Russia to become one of the country’s most powerful institutions.

-Putin, an ex-KGB agent who has said his mother had him secretly christened in the Soviet Union, has enjoyed unstinting support from the Church throughout his years in power including during the unprecedented protests that broke out in Moscow and other big cities in winter 2011.
+Putin, an ex-KGB agent who has said his mother had him secretly christened in the Soviet Union, has enjoyed unstinting support from the Church throughout his years in power, including during the unprecedented protests that broke out in Moscow and other big cities in the winter of 2011.

 This summer Russia’s parliament passed a law imposing jail terms of up to three years on those who offend religious believers.

 The controversial bill was proposed after several members of rock band Pussy Riot belted out a “punk prayer” against Putin and his close ties with the Church last year.